Frequently Asked Questions

 Help, I forgot my password!

 Your Moodle account is associated with your email address.
-That means you can use the ‘Forgotten your username or password?’ button on the login screen of our Moodle site, and a reset link will be sent to your email address.
+That means you can use the ‘Lost password?’ button on the login screen of our Moodle site, and a reset link will be sent to your email address.

 THE password You provided for my student doesn’t work!

 We set up a new password each time a student is registered for a course.
-If another teacher in your school has also registered a student for our courses, a new password may have been generated.
-The easiest thing to do is for the student to use the ‘Forgotten your username or password?’ button on the login page, and reset their password to suit themselves.
+If another teacher in your school has also registered a student for our courses, a different password may have been generated.
+If unsure, the easiest thing to do is for the student to use the ‘Lost password?’ button on the login page, and reset their password to suit themselves.

 What do I do if I spot a typo?